If you’re interested in famous 12 string guitar players, you’ve come to the right post!

 Anthony Phillips is an English guitarist, singer, and songwriter famous for being Genesis’ first guitarist.

 His approach to guitar is full of suspended chords, quartal harmonies, and chord melody.
-In this video, we can see the ethereal nature of Anthony’s music on the 12 string guitar.
+This video shows the ethereal nature of Anthony’s music on the 12 string guitar.

 Some of his albums include Privates Parts & Pieces, The Meadows of Englewood, and Field Day.